Anxiety treatment, diagnosis & prescriptions

 - Difficulty focusing on tasks

-The most common symptoms and signs of anxiety disorders demonstrated in children includes:
+The most common symptoms and signs of anxiety disorders demonstrated in teens and children includes:

 - Being a perfectionist